Alternate Rogue

 3rd-level Bloodknife Archetype feature

-You can sacrifice your own vitality to empower your attacks with infernal magic.
-When you hit a creature with a melee weapon attack, you can expend one of your own Hit Dice to empower your attack with the following benefits:
+You can sacrifice your own vitality to empower your attacks with infernal magicks.
+When you hit a creature with a melee weapon attack, you can reduce your maximum hit points by one roll of your Exploit Die to gain the following benefits:

-• If the attack reduces a hostile target to 0 hit points, you regain the Hit Die you expended to use this feature, and you gain temporary hit points equal to your Rogue level.
+- If the attack reduces a hostile target to 0 hit points, you can gain temporary hit points equal to your Rogue level.

 Forked Tongue